ALMA Central molecular zone Exploration Survey (ACES) VI: ALMA Large Program Reveals a Highly Filamentary Central Molecular Zone: Results

-In Table~\ref{tab:chemistry_detections}, we report the integrated line intensity ratios (HNCO/X molecular species) in the top row for each structure.
-We determine the ratios for emission within the masked area (Sections \ref{sec:method_morphology} and \ref{sec:method_kinematic}).
-In general, we find higher ratios in SFs, and lower ratios in LFs.
 HNCO is usually a good tracer of low velocity shocks \citep[e.g.,][]{Rod-Fer2010,Kelly2017} and its gas-phase abundance is the result of grain mantle evaporation induced by shock waves.
 Another excellent tracer of (high-velocity, $\sim$\;20$-$50\;\kms) shocks is SiO \citep[e.g.,][]{Martin-Pintado1992}.
 SiO abundance is specifically enhanced by sputtering of silicate grains, hence, bright SiO emission often traces shocked molecular gas \citep[e.g.,][]{Jimenez-Serra2005,Jimenez2008,Jimenez-Serra2010}.
 In the Galactic Center, the characteristics (size and H$_2$ densities) of the SiO emission regions are different from those observed in the Galactic disk, interpreted as evidence for large-scale or \updates{global} shocks \citep{Martin-Pintado1997}.
 These two shock tracers (HNCO and SiO) are chemically different and the line intensity ratio between HNCO and SiO should trace how fast, or strong, the shock is in each region \citep{Kelly2017,He2021, Huang2023}.
 Therefore, we could explain the higher \HNCO/\SiO\; ratios in the three SFs, compared with the three LFs, if shocks are faster (stronger) in the LFs.
-If shocks in the SFs 2 and 3 are especially slower (weaker), a lower abundance of SiO is thus expected along the SF, which would explain the low correlation (Spearman's rank correlation coefficients of -0.19 and 0.30) between \HNCO\;and \SiO\;in these regions.
-On the other hand, in the LFs, where the \HNCO/\SiO~ratio is lower, the SiO abundance would be higher indicating the presence of higher-velocity shocks \citep{Jimenez2008,Kelly2017} and a better match between these two shock tracers ($\sim$0.5 -- 0.7).
+If shocks in the SFs 2 and 3 are especially slower (weaker), a lower abundance of SiO is thus expected along the SF, which would also explain the low correlation (Spearman's rank correlation coefficients of -0.19 and 0.30) between \HNCO\;and \SiO\;in these regions.
+On the other hand, in the LFs, where the \HNCO/\SiO~ratio is lower, the SiO abundance would be higher indicating the presence of higher-velocity shocks \citep{Jimenez2008,Kelly2017} and a better match between these two shock tracers ($\sim$0.5 -- 0.7). \updmay{An in-depth analysis of the chemistry of these objects is intended for a follow-up publication.}

-Table~\ref{tab:chemistry_detections} shows the Spearman's rank correlation coefficients\footnote{We use the Spearman's correlation, instead of the usual Pearson's correlation, because the molecular emission is not normally distributed.
-This is a non-parametric statistic that measures the monotonic relationship.
-A value close to 0 does not imply that there is no relationship, just that it is not monotonic.} in the bottom row for each structure.
-We find that the strongest correlations are those between \HNCO\;and \SO, for all the structures, followed by \HCtrN, \SiO\;and \CS.
-Strong correlation coefficients (higher than 0.6) are shown in boldface with an asterisk in Table \ref{tab:chemistry_detections} and moderate correlations (0.4 -- 0.6) are italicized with a star.